1561596178/ChapterMaster/README.md

 Finally, I hope this can provide some insight into using AI for maintaining and localizing old game files.
 As mentioned above, the user here is a complete noob when it comes to programming (

 And last but not least, if there’s anything else you think should be added, please tell me, since this is also my first time uploading files on GitHub.
+(This document is the modified version of ChapterMaster-main-2026-08-05-1356)